yochaigal/cairn/wip/2e/setting.md

 | **valley**     | dale, vale, basin, gully, gorge, gap, glen              |
 | **wasteland**  | _See desert_                                            |

-> Lines on the map (roads, paths, etc) can be named in a similar way, if necessary.
+> Lines on the map (roads, paths, etc.) can be named in a similar way, if necessary.

 ## Factions
 - For complete rules, see [here](/wip/2e/factions).